-Construction of Alternatives 1 and 3 would not result in direct impacts on Antioch Dunes anthicid beetle or Sacramento anthicid beetle because construction activities would not be conducted in or near potentially suitable habitat.
+Construction of Alternative 1 or 3 would not result in result in direct impacts on Antioch Dunes anthicid beetle or Sacramento anthicid beetle because construction activities would not be conducted in or near potentially suitable habitat.

-Operation of Sites Reservoir (flow releases) would not have substantial effects on the Sacramento River downstream of the release locations.
-Diversions from the Sacramento River to the reservoir would occur only under higher Sacramento River flow regimes.
-Based on CALSIM II modeling, the percent change in maximum monthly average flow (in January, February, or April) in the Sacramento River would be a less than 0.4% increase to a less than 2.5% decrease under Alternative 1 or 3 when compared to the No Project Alternative (Table 5-34).
-The differences (primarily reductions) in monthly average flow exceeded 10% of the time (in February or June) between the No Project Alternative and Alternatives 1 and 3 (based on the USRDOM modeled flood flows) at various Sacramento River locations are shown in Table 7-3.
-Except for the Red Bluff Diversion, these values show an increase of 1% to a decrease of less than 6% when compared to No Project Alternative, depending on the location (Table 7-4).
-These percent differences are minor when considered in the context of the larger system and consequently, operational impacts on the geomorphic regime (including natural river geomorphic processes such as sediment transport and bank erosion) and existing river geomorphic characteristics (e.g., sinuosity, channel gradient, substrate composition, channel width and depth, and riparian vegetation) of the greater Sacramento River system are expected to be minimal.
-The overall volume of water available in the Sacramento River under Alternative 1 or 3 would generally be similar to the amount of water in the river under baseline conditions.
-Minimal changes to the natural river geomorphic processes and existing geomorphic characteristics of the Sacramento River would not affect potentially suitable habitat for Antioch Dunes anthicid beetle or Sacramento anthicid beetle (i.e., sandy banks and sand bars).
+The average (system-wide) decrease in monthly average flow between the No Action Alternative and operations under Alternative 1 or 3 is approximately 2% and diversions would occur only under higher flow regimes in the Sacramento River.
+Operational impacts on the geomorphic regime (including natural river geomorphic processes such as sediment transport and bank erosion) and existing river geomorphic characteristics (e.g., sinuosity, channel gradient, substrate composition, channel width and depth, and riparian vegetation) of the greater Sacramento River system are expected to be minimal.
+The overall volume of water available and the pattern of water diversion in the Sacramento River would generally be similar to the amount and pattern of water diversion under existing conditions.
+Minimal changes to the natural river geomorphic processes and existing geomorphic characteristics of the Sacramento River would not affect potentially suitable habitat for Antioch Dunes anthicid beetle or Sacramento anthicid beetle (sandy banks and sand bars).